Never assume hotel or hostel prices are fixed. Book right and massive savings are possible on UK and worldwide rooms.

 There's one thing to check when you're searching for a hotel, which can mean some sites unfairly come up cheapest.

 Many countries charge a £10-£30 per day room tax.
-Not all sites include this, so always check.
+Not all hotel sites include this, so always check.

-Some hotel websites hide the true cost of a stay until the final booking page.
+Some brokers hide the true cost of a stay until the final booking page.
 In some cases, the first time you'll find out the true figure is at the hotel.
 This is because websites sometimes say taxes at the relevant percentage rate for that destination apply, on top of the price displayed.

 Even comparison sites sometimes show the price minus taxes, so always click through to check the final price before choosing.
 See the Revealed: Hidden hotel charges MSE News story.